DeepFinder Performance Benchmark

 More paths = more useful intros visible to the user.

-Truncation rate (% of requests where the LIMIT clipped output)
+Truncation rate (% of requests where max_paths clipped output)

 Lower = fewer users with hidden paths.
 Goal would be 0%, but 38% is a big improvement.